An asymmetric and fast Rydberg gate protocol for entanglement outside of the blockade regime: Introduction

 \section{Introduction}

 The strong interaction of Rydberg atoms provides a mechanism for entangling neutral atom qubits as was originally proposed in Ref. \cite{Jaksch2000} using a $\pi-2\pi-\pi$ sequence of ground-Rydberg pulses.
 The original protocol was first demonstrated in Refs. \cite{Isenhower2010,Zhang2010}, but has since been supplanted by improved protocols that apply the same optical pulses symmetrically to both atoms \cite{YSun2020,Saffman2020,Levine2019,Robicheaux2021,Jandura2022, Pagano2022, Mohan2023}.
-The symmetric protocols simplify optical control requirements and use of a time-optimal protocol has led to $\sf CZ$ fidelities surpassing ${\mathcal F}=0.993$ with four different atomic species: Rb \cite{Evered2023}, Cs \cite{Radnaev2025}, Sr \cite{Tsai2025}, and Yb \cite{Peper2025,Muniz2025,senoo2025}.
-While high fidelity is critical for quantum error correction, leveraging the long range nature of the Rydberg interaction is also of interest for implementing non-local error correcting codes \cite{Poole2025a,Pecorari2025}.
+The symmetric protocols simplify optical control requirements and use of a time-optimal protocol has led to $\sf CZ$ fidelities surpassing ${\mathcal F}=0.993$ with four different atomic species: Rb \cite{Evered2023}, Cs \cite{Radnaev2025}, Sr \cite{Tsai2025}, and Yb \cite{Peper2025,Muniz2025,Senoo2026}.
+While high fidelity is critical for quantum error correction, leveraging the long range nature of the Rydberg interaction is also of interest for implementing non-local error correcting codes \cite{Poole2025a,Pecorari2025}, \rsub{as well as gates between logical qubits, without physical reconfiguration of the qubit array which may come with downsides such as increased circuit runtime and atom heating.} \rsub{To avoid these potential drawbacks, architectures with individually addressed Rydberg excitation (alone or in combination with global interaction zones) may be considered \cite{Graham2022, Radnaev2025,Saffman2025}, and in this case gate protocols need not be limited to symmetric Rydberg excitation.}

-We present here a modified version of the $\pi-2\pi-\pi$ gate that has the remarkable feature of having no coherent rotation error (that is, it achieves unity fidelity in the absence of dissipation and experimental imperfections), even in the partial blockade limit of interaction strength $V$ comparable to Rydberg excitation rate $\Omega$.
+We present here a modified version of the $\pi-2\pi-\pi$ gate that has the feature of having no coherent rotation error (that is, it achieves unity fidelity in the absence of dissipation and experimental imperfections), even in the partial blockade limit of interaction strength $V$ comparable to Rydberg excitation rate $\Omega$.
 The ability to provide high fidelity for moderate $V$ implies that the gate can be operated at large inter-atomic spacings.
+As we discuss, the Rabi rate of the control qubit Rydberg coupling need not be limited by the blockade strength, which allows the gate to reach shorter durations than some state-of-the-art implementations. \rrsub{A recent experimental realization of this specific modified protocol was reported in Ref.~\cite{Cole2023}.
+The present theoretical investigation establishes the fundamental fidelity bounds and speed-limits of this gate.
+The fidelity achieved in Ref. \cite{Cole2023} was limited by technical noise sources but establishing these theoretical limits is essential for assessing the gate's viability for future hardware-efficient approaches to neutral atom based quantum computation.
+We note that the asymmetric protocol is directly applicable to two-species Rydberg gates \cite{Anand2024,Miles2026}, as has been shown in a recent demonstration \cite{YuWang2026}.}

 We proceed in Sec. \ref{sec.pigate} by briefly reviewing the original $\pi-2\pi-\pi$ protocol shown in Fig. \ref{fig.gate} and the associated gate fidelity analysis.
 In Sec. \ref{sec.dangate} we describe the new protocol, provide a simplified error analysis, and generalize the gate for arbitrary controlled phases.
 We generalize the protocol to different interaction strengths using optimal control in Sec. \ref{sec.optimalcontrol}.
 An enhanced asymmetric protocol that uses phase-modulated pulses on the target qubit to achieve robustness against variations in Rabi frequency and interaction energy is analyzed in Sec. \ref{sec.robustcontrol}.
 We conclude with a comparison of the new protocol relative to fundamental limits in Sec. \ref{sec.discussion}.